Home

 Endometriosis Symptoms

-The symptoms of Endometriosis vary from one woman to another but the most common symptom is pelvic pain.
+The symptoms of endometriosis can vary from one woman to another but the most common symptom is pelvic pain and painful periods

-One of the biggest problems regarding Endometriosis is that the signs of this disease in the early stages, appear to be the ‘normal’ bodily changes that take place with the menstrual cycle.
+One of the biggest problems regarding endometriosis is that any signs of this disease in the early stages, appear to be the ‘normal’ bodily changes that take place with the menstrual cycle.

-It is only as time goes by that a woman begins to suspect that what is happening, and the symptoms she feels, are not normal.
-The pain of her menstrual cycle gradually and steadily becomes worse and worse as the months go by.
-This is only the beginning of what will become a gradual decline in a woman’s general health, as well as the health of her reproductive system.
+It is only as time goes by that a woman begins to suspect that what is happening, and the discomfort she feels is not normal.
+The symptoms of her menstrual cycle gradually and steadily becomes worse as the months go by.

-Endometriosis does not follow any distinct pattern, which is why it is difficult for the medical profession to know that a woman has the disease.
-Some of the symptoms will mimic those of other health problems, including:
+The disease does not follow any distinct pattern, which is why it is difficult for the medical profession to know that a woman has it.
+The symptoms can range from mild to severe, but the level of pain does not always relate to the seriousness of the disease.

 The most common symptoms of Endometriosis are: